laravel/docs/migrations.md

         $table->id();
     });

 In addition, a few other properties and methods may be used to define other aspects of the table's creation.
-The `engine` property may be used to specify the table's storage engine when using MySQL:
+The `engine` property may be used to specify the table's storage engine when using MariaDB or MySQL:

     Schema::create('users', function (Blueprint $table) {
         $table->engine('InnoDB');